 Our 6,700 customers include federal, state and local agencies as well as enterprise companies and service providers.
 Our strategic customers tend to be large federal, state and city agencies with expansive investigation budgets.
 Fifty percent of our strategic customers utilize four or more of our solutions.
 Our prime customers tend to be small to mid-size state and local agencies, focused mostly on our Collect & Review solutions.
-Our Premium Enterprise and Pathfinder Enterprise solutions customers tend to be large corporations and service providers.
 Our go-to-market strategy is targeted, using a direct salesforce for large opportunities and some smaller opportunities, and resellers for smaller revenue opportunities and where direct procurement relationships are not possible.
 Each of our strategic accounts has a dedicated account executive, while other, prime accounts are managed by a sales manager or inside sales representative.
 Account executives are focused on expanding relationships with top customers, focusing on customers' new buying centers.
 Sales managers or inside sales representatives are focused on expanding sales volume with public sector prime accounts while our prime account representatives in the private sector are focused on expansions of current accounts as well as new customer acquisition.
 We acquire new buying centers within our public sector accounts by targeting investigation departments' decision makers.

 Our differentiated solutions have delivered strong financial performance.
 In the year ending December 31, 2020, revenue was \$194.9 million, up 13.4% from the year ending December 31, 2019.
 As of December 31, 2020, annual recurring revenue was \$137.0 million, up 49.0% from December 31, 2019.
-In the year ending December 31, 2020, Adjusted EBITDA was \$31.1 million, up 60.8% from the year ending December 31, 2020, net income was \$5.8 million, up from \$(1.9) million from the year ending December 31, 2019.
+In the year ending December 31, 2020, Adjusted EBITDA was \$31.1 million, up 60.8% from the year ending December 31, 2019.
+In the year ending December 31, 2020, net income was \$5.8 million, up from \$(1.9) million from the year ending December 31, 2019.